New Zealand Apprenticeships

 Download or print the application form and supporting information.

-On 1 January 2014 this scheme will be replaced by the NZ Apprenticeship.
-There will be a four year transition arrangement to allow those Modern Apprentices still in training to continue with their current arrangements, including support provided from their Modern Apprenticeship Coordinator.
+On 1 January 2014 this scheme was replaced by the NZ Apprenticeship.
+There will be a four-year transition (through 2017) arrangement to allow those Modern Apprentices still in training to continue with their current arrangements, including support provided from their Modern Apprenticeship Coordinator.